- Learn More

 The World Health Organization (WHO) is the directing and coordinating authority for health within the United Nations system.
 The organization is responsible for providing leadership on global health matters, shaping the health research agenda, setting norms and standards, articulating evidence-based policy options, providing technical support to countries and monitoring and assessing health trends.

-WHO has a leading role in strategy development, consensus building and program monitoring for the Measles & Rubella Initiative.
-WHO provides technical leadership and strategic planning for the management and coordination of global measles and rubella control activities.
-The organization is also responsible for ensuring that all components of the 2012-2020 Measles & Rubella Strategy are technically sound and successfully implemented.
+WHO has a leading role in strategy development, consensus building and program monitoring for the IA2030 Measles & Rubella Partnership.
+WHO provides technical leadership and strategic planning for the management and coordination of global measles and rubella elimination activities.
+The organization is also responsible for ensuring that all components of the Measles & Rubella Strategic Framework 2021-2030 are technically sound and successfully implemented.

 Prelude Version 2.3.2